 Potted Shrimp, a fantastic seafood appetizer for every party or celebration.
-This is no ordinary starter, but a rather fancy one that goes down a treat on those special days when you want to impress your posh guests.
 Made with cooked shrimp, and flavoured with garlic, lemon juice, spring onions, fresh parsley and dill, the shrimp is then covered with melted butter which sets beautifully to create the most delicious dish you can possibly get.

 You might be confused by the term "potted shrimp", but it's just that, cooked shrimp arranged in little pots or ramekins, and covered in melted butter which then preserves the dish to be enjoyed for longer.
 Not sure if there is such a thing as an authentic potted shrimp recipe, but most would use brown shrimp.